-Prerequisite: BIO 102.
+Prerequisite: A grade of "C" or better in BIO 102.
 This class introduces the unifying principles of Botany from an evolutionary and ecological perspective.
 The course examines structure and function of plant cells, tissues, and organs, and processes such as water movement, growth, response to hormones and inhibitors, photosynthesis, and respiration.
 The course includes a survey of the plant kingdom, emphasizing structure and function of major systems, reproductive strategies, evolutionary relationships, ecology, economic value, and conservation needs.
 This course includes a laboratory component.